Healthcare Project Manager

 How Long Does it Take to Become a Healthcare Project Manager?

 The short answer is: it depends!
-Since most positions require a bachelor’s degree, how much education an applicant pursues is the main factor in determining how long it takes to become a healthcare project manager.
+Since most positions require a bachelor’s degree, the main factor in determining the time it takes to become a healthcare project manager is how much education an applicant pursues.

 An applicant with a high school diploma would need four to five years to earn a bachelor’s degree and become qualified to be a healthcare project manager, while an applicant with an associate degree can become qualified in two to three years.

-Having an advanced degree with a specialization in healthcare project management can be attractive to prospective employers.
-Master’s degrees in healthcare-related fields take anywhere from 18 to 24 months to complete.
+An advanced degree specializing in healthcare project management can be attractive to prospective employers.
+Master’s degrees in healthcare-related fields take 18 to 24 months to complete.

 Certification exams are another factor to consider.
 While not required for every position, certifications can help an applicant stand out by showing commitment to the field and having proof of professional skills and competencies.

-The Project Management Institute (PMI) is a globally-recognized certification association offering two relevant examinations for healthcare project managers: the Certified Associate in Project Management (CAPM) certification, which requires a minimum of 23 hours of project management education, and the Project Management Professional (PMP) certification requiring up to 7,535 hours of project management education and experience.
+The Project Management Institute (PMI) is a globally recognized certification association offering two relevant examinations for healthcare project managers: the Certified Associate in Project Management (CAPM) certification, which requires a minimum of 23 hours of project management education, and the Project Management Professional (PMP) certification, which requires up to 7,535 hours of project management education and experience.

-Both certifications have specific educational requirements for post-secondary (high school diploma) and bachelor’s degrees, depending on the certification pathway chosen.
+Depending on the certification pathway chosen, both certifications have specific educational requirements for post-secondary (high school diploma) and bachelor’s degrees.

 How To Become a Healthcare Project Manager – Step-by-Step Guide